parthmshah1302/unread.parthshah.ml/vault/courses.sem5.evd.notes.l4.md

 ![](/assets/images/2021-08-23-11-14-19.png)

-- Write a program to convert digits of 4 and 7 to packed BCD and display on PORTB
+- Write a program to convert digits of 4 and 7 to cked BCD and display on PORTB
 * '4' is 0x34 and '7' is 0x37
   ```c
   #include<avr/io.h>